Page Contents

 Step 2: Prepare Your Workstation

 Cover your work area with newspapers or disposable tablecloths to catch any wax spills.
-Place all your supplies within easy reach, and ensure you have good lighting to work comfortably.
+Place all your supplies within easy reach, and make sure you have good lighting so you can work comfortably.
+This is also a great time to brainstorm Unique homemade candle ideas like layering different colors or using vintage containers.

 Step 3: Measure and Cut the Wick